marksantiago02/marksantiago02/README.md

 <h1 align="center"> Your behavior, not your idea will change the world. </h1>

-## A critical and forward thinking fullstack developer && blockchain engineer
+## A critical and forward thinking fullstack blockchain engineer

 <p style = "margin-left: 30px">
 Deep understanding of Mathematics and programming algorithm.<br>